Testimonials

 Maintenance and Facilities Manager

-This is Robert’s fourth year taking care of NSA’s heritage home, Tornavene which was built in 1893.
+Robert began taking care of NSA’s heritage home, Tornaveen (built in 1893) in June 2018.
 He is responsible for day to day maintenance at the school as well as planning and carrying out the special heritage grant projects to keep our building looking great for its 126 years.
 Over the past 18 months, Robert has been, and continues to be, instrumental in making sure everyone stays healthy and safe by implementing our COVID-19 procedures and protocols.
 This summer he has overseen the complete renovation of the kitchen as well as numerous other projects.
 Robert is retired Canadian military and lives in Collingwood with his wife and three children.

 Alex Procenko